IaraSa/git-github-aprendendo/README.md

 ## Curso Digital: GIT

-## Gravando mudanças no repositório
+# Gravando mudanças no repositório;

+# Salvando modificações no GIT;